Student Learning Survey for Grades 4, 7, 10 and 12

 Check out the standard survey questions:

-Public reports of the survey data are available while the survey is in session and once the survey has closed.
-An interim report on parent participation by district is also available during survey administration.
+Public reports of the survey data are available once the survey has closed.
+An interim report on participation by the district is also available during survey administration.
 Reports of final results, including summaries of participation and responses by question, are posted at the end of each school year.